ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 Once BizHawk has been installed, open EmuHawk and change the following settings:

-- (≤ 2.8) Go to Config > Customize.
-Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
+- (If using 2.8 or earlier) Go to Config > Customize.
+Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to
+  "Lua+LuaInterface".
 Then restart EmuHawk.
 This is required for the Lua script to function correctly.
   **NOTE: Even if "Lua+LuaInterface" is already selected, toggle between the two options and reselect it.
 Fresh installs** **of newer versions of EmuHawk have a tendency to show "Lua+LuaInterface" as the default selected option but still load**